iojw/socialscan/README.md

 - Deleted/banned accounts: Deleted/banned account usernames tend to be unavailable even though the profile pages might not exist

-These tools therefore tend to come up with false positives and negatives.
-This method of checking also cannot be extended to email addresses.
+Therefore, these tools tend to come up with false positives and negatives.
+This method of checking also cannot be extended to email addresses or platforms which don't use traditional profile pages.

-socialscan's implementation aims to plug these gaps.
+socialscan aims to plug these gaps.

 ## Features

 1. **100% accuracy**: Rather than scanning profile pages, socialscan queries the registration servers of the platforms directly, retrieving the appropriate CSRF tokens, headers, and cookies.
 This eliminates all false positives/negatives, ensuring that results are accurate.

-2. **Speed**: socialscan uses [asyncio](https://docs.python.org/3/library/asyncio.html) along with [aiohttp](https://aiohttp.readthedocs.io/en/stable/) to conduct all queries concurrently, resulting in very quick searching even with bulk queries. e.g. checking 100 emails/usernames on all platforms, socialscan completes all queries in <15s, processing over ~1k HTTP requests in that time.
+2. **Speed**: socialscan uses [asyncio](https://docs.python.org/3/library/asyncio.html) along with [aiohttp](https://aiohttp.readthedocs.io/en/stable/) to conduct all queries concurrently, resulting in very quick searching even with bulk queries.
-#include this?

 ## Installation